Heaven looks at you from the Brooklyn Bridge

 – Bluebird, London’s popular and iconic restaurant: Located on Chelsea’s Kings’ Road, has now opened on New York’s Columbus Circle (no. 10, 3rd floor) and offers an all-day lounge, wine bar and brasserie with views overlooking Central Park.
 For more information visit bluebirdlondon.nyc.com

-– Travelling light with Samsonite: Glide through the airport with ease.
+– Traveling light with Samsonite: Glide through the airport with ease.
 Samsonite’s 4 wheel Uplight Spinner Expandable suitcase, measures 78x48x49 cms and weighs only 2.7 kgs.
 For more information visit samsonite.co.uk

 | River Skyline main photo courtesy of photographer Julienne Schaer.
 Photography courtesy of NYC & Co and hotels.
 For more information visit nycgo.com